 I live and work from my home in Wicker Park, Chicago with 14 houseplants.

 Who do I work with?

 I work with anyone who craves something more.
-A lot of my clients are new leaders and executives, entrepreneurs launching and growing businesses, parents transitioning back to work; really anyone who has a goal or a vision, is going through a change or wants a change, or feels like something is off.
+A lot of my clients are new leaders and executives, entrepreneurs launching and growing businesses, parents transitioning back to work; really anyone who has a goal or a vision, is going through a change or wants a change, or feel like something is off.

 I help people identify what they actually want and help them get there.
 I help individuals overcome various obstacles in their lives, move cities, states, and countries, and generally live happier, healthier, and more full lives.

 My clients are all unique but almost all have a common thread of feeling stuck.